 - Click and hold the cursor on the Vizlib Writeback Table option.

-- Drag and drop the cursor into the central editing panel to create your table view.
+- Drag and drop the cursor into the central editing panel to create your table.

 - Drag the corner of the table view (highlighted in orange) to increase or decrease the table size.

-- Data - Contains the column name, and an expression editor to perform several functions, including adding a placeholder.
+- Data section - contains the column name, and an expression editor to perform several functions, including adding a placeholder.
+If a column name already exists, another character is automatically added to avoid duplication (e.g. a second column named Performance is renamed Performance1).

 - Validation - You can select and apply validation conditions for the column in this section.